-I'm a multimedia journalist specialized in making videos, audio, and motion-graphics.
+I'm a multimedia journalist specialized in making videos and audio.

 I studied documentary filmmaking and feature writing at Medill, Northwestern University, and I have a degree in history and geopolitics from Delhi University and the National University of Singapore.

 I'm a member of the Asian American Journalists Association (AAJA), the South Asian Journalists Association (SAJA), The Video Consortium, Girls in Film, and Brown Girls Doc Mafia.